samalwa/google-adk-hackathon-cep/README.md

 ## Overview

-This project demonstrates a multi-agent system designed for sophisticated data analysis.
-It integrates several specialized agents to handle different aspects of the data pipeline, from data retrieval to advanced analytics and machine learning.
-The system is built to interact with BigQuery, perform complex data manipulations, generate data visualizations and execute machine learning tasks using BigQuery ML (BQML).
-The agent can generate text response as well as visuals, including plots and graphs for data analysis and exploration.
+This project demonstrates a multi-agent AI system designed to empower Marketing and Analytics teams with proactive, policy-compliant, and hyper-personalized customer engagement.
+It integrates several specialized agents to handle different aspects of the data, segmentation, from data retrieval to advanced analytics and personalized email content.
+The system is built to interact with BigQuery, perform complex data manipulations, generate html emails and execute machine learning tasks using BigQuery ML (BQML).
+The agent can generate text response as well as sentiments for data analysis and activations.

 ## Youtube Demo Use Case
     1. Demo1 - sending personalized email- [https://youtu.be/zUPtrTP5Ils]